Community comes together for ‘feast before the feast’ at local community centers in Augusta

 It’s all about giving back to the community

-The ‘feast before the feast’ feed hundreds of people at three locations in Augusta.
+The ‘Feast Before the Feast’ fed hundreds of people at three locations in Augusta.

 Carrie J Mays, McDuffie Woods, and McBean community centers were all packed with people from the community, with long lines wrapped around the building.